ZY-Ang/addressbook-level3/doc/UserGuide.md

 > The search is case sensitive, the order of the keywords does not matter, names and tags are searched and persons matching at least one keyword will be returned (i.e. `OR` search).
+> Sort arguments must be put AFTER all search keywords to be searched correctly.
 > This search is fuzzy, meaning it can match typos for names as well.

 Examples: